slackhq/vscode-hack/docs/debugging.md

 Add a new HHVM `launch` config to `.vscode/launch.json`.
 The default template should be good enough, but you can change the values if needed:

 `script`: The PHP/Hack script to launch.
-The default value (`${file}`), uses the currently open file in the editor, but this can be set to a static file path.
+Use `${file}` to run the currently open file in the editor, or set to any other static file path.
 `hhvmPath`: [Optional] Absolute path to the HHVM executable (default `hhvm`) `hhvmArgs`: [Optional] Extra arguments to pass to HHVM when launching the script, if needed `cwd`: [Optional] Working directory for the HHVM process